MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 );
 ```

-This is why it was so important that our Cell state was stored as an array of 4 byte chunks.
-WebGL has a lot of restrictions on the formats of data that can be used in textures, particularly on phones or older devices.

 By storing our game state data in a way that happens to be a valid image texture, we can
 ship the whole thing over to the GPU with minimal repackaging and allocation!
 This was a big deal for making sandspiel's rendering performance so good- our rendering code blocks the CPU for less than 1 millisecond\* (Critical for meeting the strict 16ms budget to achieve 60FPS)

+This trick is also is why it was so important that our Cell state was stored as an array of 4 byte chunks.
+WebGL has a lot of restrictions on the formats of data that can be used in textures, particularly on phones or older devices.

 ![sand-trace](sand-trace.png)